Skip to main content

 Start Both Recordings

-Click Record in the screen recording window first, then immediately click Record in the webcam window.
-Try to sync them as closely as possible.
+Click Record in the screen recording window first, then click Record in the webcam window.
+Start them as close together as possible -- there is no sync mechanism between the two.

 5

-Stop both recordings when done.
-You now have two separate files.
-The screen recording will include the webcam window as part of the captured content, but the two recordings are not natively synced or merged.
+Stop both recordings when finished.
+The screen recording file will include the floating webcam window as part of the captured display, but there is no merged export and no synced audio.

 Pros